Code-Mine-Development/test-run/Backend/FamilioFork/specification.md

 1. Push changes to branch created in your forked repository
 2. Create pull request to main repository

+**NOTE**: Task C is required to begin the review of rest of the tasks.

 ## Technical info
 - You can use internet and any sources that will help you